In this section

 read the disclaimer

-The development of this nursing guideline was coordinated by Sharlene Pattie, Clinical Nurse Educator, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
-Updated February 2017.
+The revision of this nursing guideline was authored by Shanai Cramer, Clinical Nurse Specialist, Butterfly Ward, and approved by the Nursing Clinical Effectiveness Committee.
+Updated September 2020.